Sarthakagr11/Various-small-projects/Playing With LEDs/Readme.md

 Adding different codes I used for building a small Lab project. \
-There were 4 tasks to accomplish.
+There were 4 tasks to accomplish.\
+It was the practice for a bigger project which I will be uploading soon....